ObsidianAudits/.github/profile/README.md

 ## About us
-We provide top-tier smart contract security audits for DeFi protocols across EVM and Solana.
+We provide top-tier smart contract security audits for DeFi protocols across EVM chains and Solana.
 Our audits consistently uncover high-impact vulnerabilities missed by others, backed by a proven track record of #1 competition placements, and security partnerships with leading protocols.

 ## Our Track Record